-Cheshire, a beautiful rural county known for its quaint villages, country pubs and bustling artisan markets.
-With Manchester to the North and Staffordshire to the South, Cheshire sits in the middle loaded full of little gems such as stunning estate houses and gardens; and most importantly for us avid market goers, plenty of markets to visit!
+Cheshire is a beautiful rural county known for its quaint villages, country pubs and bustling artisan markets.
+With Manchester to the North and Staffordshire to the South, Cheshire sits in the middle, loaded full of little gems such as stunning estate houses and gardens – and most importantly for us, avid market goers and plenty of markets to visit!

-Chester is the main city, full of history as well as excellent shopping.
+Chester is the main city in Cheshire, which is full of history as well as providing excellent shopping.
 There are plenty of markets in and around the city as well as other days out for all of the family.

 Rode Hall Farmers Market

-On the first Saturday of every month the lovely Rode Hall Farmers’ Market takes over Scholar Green on the Cheshire/Staffordshire border.
-The market has over 80 high quality food and craft stalls housed in 3 barns as well as stalls situated outside.
-There is a brilliant atmosphere with live music/entertainment, hot food stalls selling a variety of food and drink and a tent with free craft activities for children.
+On the first Saturday of every month, the lovely Rode Hall Farmers’ Market takes over Scholar Green on the Cheshire/Staffordshire border.
+The market has over 80 high quality food and craft stalls housed in three barns, as well as a variety of stalls situated outside.
+There is always a brilliant atmosphere with live music/entertainment, hot food stalls selling a variety of food and drink and a tent with free craft activities for children.
 You can also make your way down to the cosy ‘Garden Cafe’ and take a seat next to the roaring log burner once the weather turns colder.
-The Rode Hall Gardens are always open on the morning of the market, and if you visit during the Spring months, you will have a chance to walk through the beautiful bluebell wood.
+The Rode Hall Gardens are always open on the morning of the market, and if you visit during the Spring months, you will have a chance to walk through the beautiful bluebell wood too.

 Knutsford Makers Market